kaseykhanhpham/eucalyptus-hybrid-resequencing/05.analyses/demography/README.md

 3. 50 replicates, 10 max iterations, 2-fold perturbation
 4. 100 replicates, 20 max iterations, 1-fold perturbation

+Each model ran using ~80 Mb RAM and between 2 hrs and 2.5 days.
 See python dadi python files under each model directory for more detail.

 Models run:
 |Index | Model                                  | parameters                | python file           |